 It is anticipated that funds awarded under this payment program will be for direct and indirect graduate medical expenses for a period of performance of one (1) year.
-Funding is dependent on the availability of funds and will be determined based on congressionally appropriated dollars.
+Funding is dependent on the availability of funds and the amount of funding will be determined based on congressionally appropriated dollars.